syncfusion-content/ej2-angular-docs/ej2-angular/gantt/columns/column-rendering.md

 ---
 layout: post
-title: Column Rendering in Angular Gantt component | Syncfusion
+title: Column rendering in Angular Gantt component | Syncfusion
-description: Learn here all about Column Rendering in Syncfusion Angular Gantt component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Column rendering in Syncfusion Angular Gantt component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
-control: Column Rendering
+control: Column rendering
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Column Rendering
+# Column rendering in Angular Gantt component

 In Syncfusion Angular Gantt chart, column rendering provides you with the ability to finely control how data is presented.
 This allows you to manually define columns, automatically generate them, and dynamically customize data presentation.
 With column rendering, you can ensure that your data is displayed exactly as needed, offering a wide range of possibilities for organizing and showcasing information within the gantt chart.